Skip to content

 How to find the course's Zoom room?

-These are the steps.
+Here is how to find the course's Zoom room.
 In total, these steps may take 2 days at minimum, due to multiple waiting steps:

 • Step 1: Register at SUPR.